 5.1.
 Creation of a client account / login to the client account

-5.1.1 Prior to their first Order on the Website, the Purchaser must create a client account, via the “Register” section of the Website.
+5.1.1 Prior to their first Order on the Website, the Purchaser may create a client account, via the “Register” section of the Website.
 The Purchaser must fully fill out the form provided with the requested data and must provide a valid email address.

 5.1.2.
 The Purchaser undertakes to provide the FFT with complete and exact information.